Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

-Everything You Need to Know About Facelift Surgery, Recovery, Cost, Results & Choosing the Best Surgeon
+Everything You Need to Know About Facelift Surgery, Recovery, Cost, Results & Choosing the Best Facelift Surgeon in Houston

 Many patients ask: how long is facelift recovery, and the answer depends on multiple factors.
 While most patients are socially presentable within 10 to 14 days, the complete facelift recovery time extends over several months.
 Understanding the full facelift swelling timeline is essential to setting expectations, especially for patients wondering when will I look normal after facelift surgery.